 Where if you think about the unique activities and similar activities – they are completely overindexed on the similar activities.
 They’re focused on feature X or feature Y rather than looking for unique value.
 But if you’re obviously competing with a certain amount of companies, then you need to understand what’s wrong with those companies’ products.
 Why would people swap to you, to your new product that you’re building?

-Des: I see, so one part of evaluating strategies is does it have the six things so are there differentiators, are there the timeframe, trade-offs, etc.?
+Des: I see, so one part of evaluating strategies is: does it have the six things?
+So are there differentiators, are there the timeframe, trade-offs, etc.?
 And then separately, let’s say we check all those boxes, then you’re down into the evaluation of each of these things.
 So maybe I’ll give you a hypothetical.
 Let’s say Joey Whizzkid walks in the door and they want Paul to advise them and they’re willing to take a check from you and they’re good to go.

-They’re after hiring all the hottest designers off Dribble, they’ve got all the top UX professionals in the industry and all those people are off giving conference talks – that Joey Whizzkid is paying for of course – and Joey Whizzkid says to you…
+They’re after hiring all the hottest designers off Dribbble, they’ve got all the top UX professionals in the industry and all those people are off giving conference talks – that Joey Whizzkid is paying for of course – and Joey Whizzkid says to you…

 Paul: Sounds like a dream team so far.

 Des: The dream team is assembling.
 It’s like the Avengers, right?
 There’s a load of open source engineers who are busy working on frameworks.
-I guess if the strategy sounds something like “We’re going to kill Workday, Workday is a big bloated piece of product that no one likes.
+I guess if the strategy sounds something like, “We’re going to kill Workday.
+Workday is a big bloated piece of product that no one likes.
 We’re going to kill it.
 Here’s what we’re going to do.
-Years one and two we’re going to absolutely be feature competitive with Workday in every core thing.
-For the first two years, that’s that’s going to see us through.
+Years one and two we’re going to absolutely be feature-competitive with Workday in every core thing.
+For the first two years, that’s going to see us through.
 Then we’re going to differentiate in terms of visual design.
 We’re going to have the strongest visual design that HRIS systems have ever known and we’re going to do with a grassroots adoption mechanism.
 We’re going to go in at the very bottom of the market, to the most junior person in the HR org and we’re going to follow that Dropbox-like model and crawl all the way up to the org.”

 Are you getting any bad smells here?
 Are you putting your checkbook away?

 Paul: I absolutely am.
-I think, I think Workday is brilliant because on one hand, people do often say, “Oh Workday, someone is going to come and displace Workday.”
+I think Workday is brilliant because on one hand, people do often say, “Oh Workday, someone is going to come and displace Workday.”
 I mean I was guilty of this years ago.
 When I worked at Facebook, we used Workday as our HRIS system and at the time, five or six years ago, it was built in Flash…

 Des: Oh right!